Protect the world’s peace. Donate to support Ukraine

 "We live in a culture that is constantly amping us up with stress and stimulation." ― Johann Hari, 'Stolen Focus'

 Children who control their emotions can concentrate better on learning and completing tasks.
-They also become more resistant to stress, calm themselves, and regain balance faster after adverse events.
+They also become more resilient to stress, calm themselves, and regain balance more quickly after adverse events.

 "The sweet spot for smart decisions, then, comes not just from being a domain expert, but also from having high self-awareness." ― Daniel Goleman, 'Focus'